Biological anthropology: Origins

-Biological Anthropology looks different today than it did even twenty years ago.
-The name is even relatively new, having been 'physical anthropology' for over a century, with some practitioners still applying that term.
+Biological anthropology looks different today from the way it did even twenty years ago.
+Even the name is relatively new, having been known as 'physical anthropology' for over a century, with some practitioners still applying that term.
 Biological anthropologists look back to the work of Charles Darwin as a major foundation for what they do today.
 However, if one traces the intellectual genealogy back to physical anthropology's beginnings—before the discovery of much of what we now know as the hominin fossil record—then the focus shifts to human biological variation.
 Some editors, see below, have rooted the field even deeper than formal science.

-Attempts to study and classify human beings as living organisms date back to ancient Greece.
+Attempts to study and classify human beings as living organisms date back to Ancient Greece.
 The Greek philosopher Plato (c.
 428–c.
 347 BC) placed humans on the scala naturae, which included all things, from inanimate objects at the bottom to deities at the top.
 This became the main system through which scholars thought about nature for the next roughly 2,000 years.
 Plato's student Aristotle (c.
-384–322 BC) observed in his History of Animals that human beings are the only animals to walk upright and argued, in line with his teleological view of nature, that humans have buttocks and no tails in order to give them a cushy place to sit when they are tired of standing.
+384–322 BC) observed in his History of Animals that human beings are the only animals to walk upright and argued, in line with his teleological view of nature, that humans have buttocks and no tails in order to give them a soft place to sit when they are tired of standing.
 He explained regional variations in human features as the result of different climates.
 He also wrote about physiognomy, an idea derived from writings in the Hippocratic Corpus.
 Scientific physical anthropology began in the 17th to 18th centuries with the study of racial classification (Georgius Hornius, François Bernier, Carl Linnaeus, Johann Friedrich Blumenbach).

-The first prominent physical anthropologist, the German physician Johann Friedrich Blumenbach (1752–1840) of Göttingen, amassed a large collection of human skulls (Decas craniorum, published during 1790–1828), from which he argued for the division of humankind into five major races (termed Caucasian, Mongolian, Aethiopian, Malayan and American).
-In the 19th century, French physical anthropologists, led by Paul Broca (1824-1880), focused on craniometry while the German tradition, led by Rudolf Virchow (1821–1902), emphasized the influence of environment and disease upon the human body.
+The first prominent physical anthropologist, the German physician Johann Friedrich Blumenbach (1752–1840) of Göttingen, amassed a large collection of human skulls (Decas craniorum, published during 1790–1828), from which he argued for the division of humankind into five major races (termed Caucasian, Mongolian, Aethiopian, Malayan and American), now recognised as outdated and obsolete.
+In the 19th century, French physical anthropologists, led by Paul Broca (1824–1880), focused on craniometry while the German tradition, led by Rudolf Virchow (1821–1902), emphasized the influence of environment and disease upon the human body.

-In the 1830s and 1840s, physical anthropology was prominent in the debate about slavery, with the scientific, monogenist works of the British abolitionist James Cowles Prichard (1786–1848) opposing those of the American polygenist Samuel George Morton (1799–1851).
+In the 1830s and 40s, physical anthropology was prominent in the debate about slavery, with the scientific, monogenist works of the British abolitionist James Cowles Prichard (1786–1848) opposing those of the American polygenist Samuel George Morton (1799–1851).

-In the late 19th century, German-American anthropologist Franz Boas (1858-1942) strongly impacted biological anthropology by emphasizing the influence of culture and experience on the human form.
+In the late 19th century, German-American anthropologist Franz Boas (1858–1942) strongly impacted biological anthropology by emphasizing the influence of culture and experience on the human form.
 His research showed that head shape was malleable to environmental and nutritional factors rather than a stable "racial" trait.
 However, scientific racism still persisted in biological anthropology, with prominent figures such as Earnest Hooton and Aleš Hrdlička promoting theories of racial superiority and a European origin of modern humans.